top of page

 What we are looking for in your audition:

 As directors, we have been asked to share information pertaining to the process of presenting a great audition.
-At the Palace Playhouse we look for four main items as we hold auditions for each theatre productions.
+At the Palace Theatre we look for four main items as we hold auditions for each theatre productions.

-give us the opportunity to see contrast in style and character of the one who
+• ABILITY: Musical selections are required to have accompaniment.
+This shows ability to match pitch, rhythm, and if the singer can produce volume.
+Monologues give us the opportunity to see contrast in style and character of the one who auditions.

 There are many variables to consider when casting each production.
 Hours are spent going over the applications checking rehearsal conflicts and reviewing impressions from the audition.
 It is wonderful to watch children, teens, and adults participate.
-We are always grateful to each and every one from our talented community who choose to audition for a production at the Palace Playhouse.
+We are always grateful to each and every one from our talented community who choose to audition for a production at the Palace Theatre.

 Upcoming Auditins